Learn to Play Therapy – Part 2: Refining and Applying Skills (2 Day ONLINE Workshop)

 PRESENTER’S PROFILE – CHLOE WADLEY

-Dr Chloe Wadley is a paediatric Occupational Therapist who has recently completed her PhD in the Learn to Play Program within Specialist Schools for children with developmental delay and disability, supervised by Dr Karen Stagnitti.
-Chloe works as a paediatric occupational therapist within the community, home, clinic, school, kindergarten and childcare settings.
-Chloe specialises in occupational therapy intervention for children aged 2-12 years.
-Chloe runs group Learn to Play for pre-school and primary school children with Autism Spectrum Disorder and developmental delay within her clinical practice.
-Chloe has a passion for working with children on the Autism Spectrum in both individual and group therapy.
+Dr Chloe Wadley is a paediatric Occupational Therapist who has completed her PhD in the Learn to Play Program within Specialist Schools for neurodiverse children supervised by Dr Karen Stagnitti.
+Chloe works as a paediatric occupational therapist within the community, home, clinic, school, kindergarten, and childcare settings.
+Chloe specialises in Learn to Play Therapy within her occupational therapy practice.
+Chloe runs both individual and group Learn to Play for pre-school and primary school children.
 Chloe is also a Lecturer in Occupational Therapy at Deakin University and involved in the supervision of Masters of Play Therapy students.
 Chloe has extensive training and clinical practice in the use of play assessment tools and Learn to Play therapy.
 Chloe enjoys sharing her knowledge and skills through delivering workshops to a range of audiences interested in Learn to Play.
-Chloe’s research to date has focused on Learn to Play group programs within specialist school settings for children with developmental delay and disability.
-Chloe is passionate in supporting schools to implement Learn to Play Programs within their curriculums in order to support childhood development and learning.
+Chloe’s research to date has focused on Learn to Play within school and group settings.

 PRESENTER’S PROFILE – SIOBHAN CASEY